John Ernest IV

-John Ernest IV (Johann Ernst; 22 August 1658–17 February 1729) was a reigning duke of Saxe-Coburg-Saalfeld.
+John Ernest IV (Johann Ernst; 22 August 1658–17 February 1729) was Duke of Saxe-Saalfeld from 1680 to 1729 and the founder of the House of Saxe-Coburg-Saalfeld.

 Life

 He was the tenth but seventh surviving son of Ernest I, Duke of Saxe-Gotha and Elisabeth Sophie of Saxe-Altenburg, both members of the Ernestine line of the House of Wettin.

 After the death of his father in 1675, Johann Ernest initially governed the duchy of Saxe-Gotha-Altenburg, jointly with his six older brothers, as set out in their father's will.
 However, in 1680, the brothers concluded a treaty dividing the paternal lands and Johann Ernest became duke of Saxe-Saalfeld, with the towns of Gräfenthal, Probstzella and Pössneck.
 As he was the youngest, he kept the smallest portion of the lands.
 Johann Ernest and his brother Ernest soon found themselves financially overstretched as a result of the partition (the income of their eldest brother, Frederick, far exceeded the income of Johann Ernest), and they both made a protest.
 Over the following years, the controversy continued and increased, as their older brothers Albert of Saxe-Coburg, Henry of Saxe-Römhild and Christian of Saxe-Eisenberg died without male heirs.
 During these years, Johann Ernest took possession of Coburg (in 1699), Römhild and 5/12 of Themar (in 1714).

 The "Coburg-Eisenberg-Römhilder Erbstreit" was finally resolved (after repeated intervention and arbitration by the emperor) in 1735, six years after the death of Johann Ernest.
 His descendants retained Coburg.
 The decision was generally accepted, most importantly by the descendants of his older brother Bernhard, who also had a claim to Coburg.